deghq/test-code/README.md

 * Checkout this repository using Git
 * Add functionatilies to the SqlUserRepository to Save (signup) and ReadByEmailAndPassword (login)
 * Use the schema.sql to create a simple Users table
 * Add UI components in signup.aspx and login.aspx.
-You can optionally use Bootstrap to highlight your knowledge of Bootstrap and other UI frameworks.
+You can optionally use Bootstrap to highlight your knowledge of Bootstrap or other UI frameworks.

 Once done, please create a Pull Request to main branch so it can be reviewed.